UBC-MOAD/docs/ariane.rst

 :kbd:`namelist`
 ---------------

-The :file:`namelist` file specifies .
-It is made up out of multiple sections.

-The general Ariane parameters can be specified within :kbd:`Ariane`; the main ones that you are likely to change:
+The :file:`namelist` file specifies a variety of the run settings.
+The general Ariane parameters can be specified within :kbd:`Ariane`; the main ones that you are likely to change are:

 +----------------------------------------+-------------------------------------------+
 |    Parameter                           |              Description                  |